-Microblading, feathering, brow tattooing – whatever you want to call it, the last few years have seen a huge surge in the professional long-lasting, brow-filling treatment.
+Microblading or eyebrow tattooing – whatever you want to call it, the last few years have seen a huge surge in the professional semi-permanent, brow-filling treatment.

-And while women are flocking to their nearest brow salons and handing over their hard-earned cash to transform their brows from thin and sparse to power brows Cara Delevingne would be jealous of, it must be known that it’s by no means a cure-all.
+And while women are flocking to their nearest brow salons and handing over their hard-earned cash for cosmetic tattooing to transform their brows from thin and sparse to power brows Cara Delevingne would be jealous of, it must be known that it’s by no means a cure-all.

 #1/ It can be painful and will need time to heal